Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 1. Next, enable custom plugins (in addition to bundled plugins), and then measure {{site.base_gateway}}’s performance once again.

 If {{site.base_gateway}}’s baseline performance is poor, then it's likely that either {{site.base_gateway}}’s configuration needs tuning or external factors are affecting it.
 For external factors, see the other sections in this guide.
-A large difference between the performance in the second and and third steps indicates that performance problems could be due to custom plugins.
+A large difference between the performance in the second and third steps indicates that performance problems could be due to custom plugins.

 ### Cloud-provider performance issues